 Finding and treating skin cancer quickly is considered a cure.
 The type of skin cancer you have and how much it has spread, as well as your other health issues, will help your doctor decide how to treat it.

 They may use one or more different ways to remove, kill, or stop the cancer cells from growing:

 - Biologic or immunotherapy

 If the usual treatment doesn't work or it's difficult for you, you may be able to find a clinical trial.
 These test new ways to treat cancers that could be more effective or have lesser side effects.

-Once you've had a skin cancer, like basal cell carcinoma and squamous cell carcinoma, there's a good chance it will come back or you'll get a new tumor within a few years, so you'll need to get your skin checked regularly to catch it early.
+Once you've had a skin cancer, like basal cell carcinoma, squamous cell carcinoma, and melanoma, and squamous cell carcinoma, there's a good chance that you'll develop a new skin cancer within a few years, so you'll need to get your skin checked regularly to catch it early.